cuba/PiuPiu/README.md

 ### 1.1.0
 Removed default translations.

-To migrate to this you **should** include your own translations by extending `ResponseError`, `RequestError` and `SerializationError` conforming to `LocalizedError` and (optionally) `CustomNSError`
+You can add back this behaviour by extending `ResponseError`, `RequestError` and `SerializationError` and conforming to `LocalizedError` and (optionally) `CustomNSError`

-To re-introduce the previous behaviour, you should include the files found [here](https://github.com/cuba/PewPew/tree/11016136d299315fa16d9dc71757839981a5baff/Example/Example/Errors) and the localizations [here](https://github.com/cuba/PewPew/blob/11016136d299315fa16d9dc71757839981a5baff/Example/Example/Localizable.strings)
+To have the previous behaviour exactly as it was before (in `NetworkKit`), you can add the files found [here](https://github.com/cuba/PewPew/tree/11016136d299315fa16d9dc71757839981a5baff/Example/Example/Errors) and the localizations [here](https://github.com/cuba/PewPew/blob/11016136d299315fa16d9dc71757839981a5baff/Example/Example/Localizable.strings) to your project.

 ### 1.0.1
-Fixed crash when translating
+Fixed crash when translating caused by renaming the project.

 ## Features